 Wood floors and dogs do not mix.
-Unless you are prepared to declaw your beautiful furry friend, you need to adjust the floor to the dog, not the dog to the floor.
+Unless you are prepared to declaw your beautiful furry friend (which you should never do), you need to adjust the floor to the dog, not the dog to the floor.

 Trimming nails is not a comprehensive solution, either.
 Blunt, broad-tipped nails can still gouge the sealer, creating long, shallow dents.
 Layout as many runners as you like: your dog will not remain confined to them, guaranteed.

 The best floor for a home with dogs is not wood at all.
 Take your pick of any alternative: vinyl, laminate, tile, stone.
 All are better than wood.
 But if you still want wood, go for these super-hard species as measured by the industry standard Janka hardness scale.

 Whenever you want the hardest hardwood, exotics tend to be the way to go.
 Brazilian hardwood flooring is universally hard and dense.
 Beyond that, it is mostly a matter of personal preference.

 Ipe, often called Brazilian walnut, is hard enough that it is even used on exterior decks.
 A number of years ago, ipe entered North American markets at premium prices.
 Today, ipe has come down in price as to be affordable by more homeowners.